Workers’ Comp Permanent Disability Benefits Lawyer in Howell, NJ

 If you or someone you love is feeling overwhelmed about how to make ends meet after a workplace accident, it’s important that you contact an experienced injury lawyer who thoroughly understands the laws of the NJ Workers’ Compensation system.
 The attorneys at Rudnick, Addonizio, Pappa & Casazza will work tirelessly to get you the permanent disability benefits you deserve.
 Contact our office today for a free consultation.
 There are no upfront legal fees for personal injury cases.

-No Out of Pocket Legal Fees Paid in Workers’ Comp Cases
+No Out-of-Pocket Legal Fees Paid in Freehold Workers’ Comp Cases

 When it comes time to file for a cash settlement based on the extent of your long-term injuries, rest assured, there will be no out of pocket costs to you.
 The Workers’ Comp judge sets the legal fees; our firm will receive no more than 20 percent of the net settlement figure.
 The vast majority of that will be paid by the insurance company.
 Your portion will come out of your settlement figure.
 You have no upfront legal fees whatsoever when you choose Rudnick, Addonizio, Pappa & Casazza.

-Skilled NJ Workers’ Comp Lawyers Fight for Permanent Total or Partial Disability Benefits for Injured Workers in Monmouth, Middlesex and Ocean Counties
+Skilled NJ Workers’ Comp Lawyers Fight for Permanent Total or Partial Disability Benefits for Injured Workers in Marlboro, NJ

 When you are injured in a workplace accident, in most cases, you are not permitted to sue your employer.
 You are, however, entitled to Workers’ Compensation benefits to cover medical treatment and replacement pay, also called Workers’ Comp temporary disability benefits.
 You may also be awarded monetary compensation based on the severity of your long-term injuries.